yuanmai/swank-clojure/README.md

 ```
 ## Cygwin

-If you are running Emacs from Cygwin you'll need to add the following to your
+If you are running Emacs from Cygwin, you'll need to add the following to your
 .emacs.d/init.el file:

 ```lisp